pjt3232/E-Commerce/README.md

 To run the application locally, please follow these steps:

 1. Clone the repository: `git clone https://github.com/pjt3232/E-Commerce.git`
-2. Navigate to the project directory: `cd e-commerce`
+2. Navigate to the project directory: `cd E-Commerce`
 3. Install the dependencies: `npm install`
 4. Set up the database connection by updating the .env file with your database credentials
 5. Create a new database in MySQL: source the `schema.sql` file located in the `db` directory to set up the required tables.